 - Whether your employer is happy to confirm the placement details.

 - How long the probation period is.

 - What the terms of the job offer are.

 Underwriters will be unlikely to consider pay over and above your basic salary at this stage, as if you are on probation it can be hard to prove what bonus, overtime or commission you might expect to receive in the future.

 How Can I Apply for a Remortgage When in a New Job?

-The best option is to contact the Revolution team as an independent, whole-of-market broker.
+The best option is to contact the business finance broker team as an independent, whole-of-market broker.

 One way to improve your application is to demonstrate that you have a year or more experience in the same sector.
 That means that if the probation period were not successful, you'd have a good chance of finding a similar job and therefore you are a lower risk.

 In most cases, using the length of your employment as a basis is used in other lending scenarios such as applying for a bank overdraft.